Skigim/MediWiki/docs/Edge Cases & Special Scenarios.md

-# Frequently Asked Questions (FAQ)
+# Edge Cases & Special Scenarios

-**Common Questions and Procedures**
+**Niche Scenarios and Procedural Edge Cases**
-*Quick reference for frequently encountered scenarios and solutions*
+*Worker reference for unusual situations and special processing requirements*

 ---

 ## Overview

-This FAQ document provides quick answers to common questions and scenarios that arise during Medicaid eligibility processing.
+This document provides guidance for edge cases and special scenarios that don't fit neatly into standard processing guides.
+These are unusual or niche situations that workers may encounter occasionally.
 Topics are organized by category for easy reference.

 ---